ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-27-missing-&-sparse-data.md

 -----

-Finally, **sensitivity analysis** which is defined as studying how the uncertainty in model output can be allocated to its inputs, the sources of uncertainty.
-Assumptions made during imputing missing values cannot be definitively validated for correctness and hence, sensitivity analysis becomes essential to evaluate the robustness of the model trained with processed (for missingness & sparsity) data.
+Finally, **sensitivity analysis** which is defined as studying how the uncertainty in model output can be allocated to its inputs, the sources of uncertainty is important.
+Assumptions made while imputation of missing values cannot be definitively validated for correctness hence, sensitivity analysis becomes essential to evaluate the robustness of the model trained with processed (missing & sparse) data.